jecnua/opentofu-aws-kubernetes/README.md

 ![https://www.terraform.io/](https://img.shields.io/badge/terraform-v0.9.4-blue.svg?style=flat)
 ![](https://img.shields.io/badge/preferred-branch-blue.svg?style=flat)

+*NOTE*: This module is now opensource but the version of k8s it installs is very old.
+I will work on updating it but in the meantime use this repo just to see another possible implementation of k8s on AWS but don't use it.

 This repo contains the module to install a kubernetes cluster in your environment.
 More informations can be found at it's own repo: